Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading

-The framework is considered effective if it consistently outperforms both the equal-weighted strategy and the market indices.
-To assess performance comprehensively, we use a range of metrics, including Information Coefficient (IC), Mutual Information, LightGBM Feature Importance, Cumulative Return, Maximum Drawdown, and Sharpe Ratio.
+The following provides a brief introduction to the remaining baseline strategies.

+\paragraph{Buy and Hold (B\&H) Strategy} The Buy and Hold strategy serves as a passive benchmark representing the underlying asset's natural market growth.
+Following the logic in our implementation, the strategy enters a long position at the initial timestamp of the test period and maintains this exposure until the final step.
+This baseline provides a reference for the "Market Beta," allowing us to determine if the RL agent's active management adds value beyond simple market exposure.

+\paragraph{Random Entry/Exit Strategy} To address the potential for stochastic success, we implement a Random Entry/Exit strategy that mimics the execution style of the PPO agent.
+This baseline is constrained by the empirical turnover and average position duration $D$ of the proposed PPO strategy.
+At each time step, the probability of a position switch is defined as $P(switch) = 1/D$.
+A state transition occurs if a randomly sampled value from a uniform distribution $u \sim U(0,1)$ is less than $P$.
+This ensures that the random baseline maintains a turnover rate and market exposure comparable to the PPO agent.
+To ensure statistical reliability, we conduct 1,000 Monte Carlo simulations and report the mean and standard deviation of the resulting metrics.
+This allows us to verify whether the agent's alpha is statistically distinct from a naïve, non-informative trading pattern.

+\paragraph{Momentum (MOM) Strategy} The Momentum strategy serves as a technical baseline to evaluate whether the PPO agent can outperform a traditional trend-following heuristic.
+Based on the "momentum effect" observed in financial markets, this strategy calculates the return of each asset over a fixed look-back period of 10 days.
+The strategy enters a long position if the historical return is positive and a short position if it is negative.
+This baseline is essential for determining whether the RL agent is simply following prevailing price trends or if its integration of formulaic alphas enables it to identify more complex, non-linear market signals that a simple trend-following rule would miss.